 Unique fundraising ideas that work for any charity

-The collectables trail template is one of the most popular features on the Good Thyngs platform.
-They are an easy, fun, and creative idea if you want to engage supporters beyond a donation page.
+The “collectables trail” template is one of the most popular features on the Good Thyngs platform.
+Collectables are an easy, fun, and creative way to engage supporters beyond a donation page.

 What is a digital collectable fundraising trail?

 Digital collectable trails work like loyalty stamp cards.
 But rather than wait for the last stamp before redeeming it for a freebie, digital trails provide instant rewards.